Tomahawk missiles are Trump’s ace card in Ukraine. Zelensky says it’s time to play it

 Zelensky has worked hard to win Trump’s ear after being told he didn’t have any cards to play in the war with Russia by a raging Trump in the Oval Office in February.

-It’s not there, yet.
-But Ukraine and her allies know that Putin has overplayed his cards with Trump, who could himself throw down some aces, some Tomahawks and more.
+It’s not there yet.
+But Ukraine and its allies know that Putin has overplayed his cards with Trump, who could himself throw down some aces, some Tomahawks and more.

-He’d like to see Putin humbled and Zelensky’s best play is that Trump would would enjoy forcing the Kremlin to fold, and ask for a seat at the peace table.
+He’d like to see Putin humbled, and Zelensky’s best play is that Trump would enjoy forcing the Kremlin to fold and ask for a seat at the peace table.

 Join our commenting forum